kubk/mobx-form-lite/docs/api-fields.md

 # Fields

 Fields are just Mobx stores that represent HTML fields.
-They hold the state of the field and to provide a way to validate it.
+They hold the state of the field and provide a way to validate it.

 | **Field**     | **Description**                                                                            |
 |---------------|--------------------------------------------------------------------------------------------|